Juste-Leo2/TFCM/README.md

 **TFCM** is an experimental deep learning model designed to solve the "washed out" color problem common in traditional CNNs.
 By processing images in the frequency domain, it separates structural details from semantic understanding.

-This repository contains the training code, inference logic, and pretrained weights.

 *Training and inference code coming soon*

 ## Architecture